Step 1

 • Expert support

-Since the training stage is crucial, you may decide to be accompanied by a service provider: either an agency or a freelancer.
-What's more, it's not uncommon for the ERP you've chosen to offer dedicated dedicated training consultants or puts you in touch with partners.
-Their expertise and experience give them a high level of expertise and a good understanding of the issues involved.
+As the training stage is crucial, you could decide to be accompanied by a service provider: either by an agency or by a freelancer.
+In addition, it is not uncommon for the chosen ERP to also offer consultants dedicated to training or put you in touch with partners.
+Their expertise and experience give them a high level of mastery as well as a good understanding of the issues involved.

 Step 3